omp5gsel/StarcrossExmouthFerry/README.md

 -   Visit the homepage.
 -   Locate the "Contact Us" page.
 -   Locate and call the available phone numbers, or use the provided form to submit key information for the team to review and contact you back.

+**Check (19/03/2025):**

+-   Followed steps listed.
+-   `Contact Us` has been renamed to `Contact` in the navigation throughtout development but now contains an icon to make it more user friendly.
+-   Contact form is instantly visible
+-   Phone numbers are in the footer on every page, but no phone numbers given on the `Contact.html` page.
+This is acceptable since other methods which are more suitable to the service are provided instead, such as Facebook.

 ### 4. Photographer